pulumi/registry/themes/default/content/registry/packages/azure-native/installation-configuration.md

 * .NET: [`Pulumi.AzureNative`](https://www.nuget.org/packages/Pulumi.AzureNative)
 * Java: [`com.pulumi.azurenative`](https://search.maven.org/search?q=com.pulumi.azure-native)

-## Authentication methods
+## Authentication Methods

 Pulumi can authenticate to Azure via several methods:
 - Azure CLI
-- Service Principal with client secret or certificate
+- Service Principal with a client secret or certificate
 - OpenID Connect (OIDC)
 - Managed Service Identity (MSI)

 If you're running the Pulumi CLI locally, in a developer scenario, we recommend using the Azure CLI.
-For team environments, particularly in CI, one of the other options is recommended.
+For team environments, particularly in CI, one of the other options is strongly recommended.

 {{% notes type="info" %}}
 Authenticating using the CLI will not work for Service Principal logins (e.g.,